Constellab/gws_biota/README.md

 This software is the exclusive property of Gencovery SAS.
 The use and distribution of this software is prohibited without the prior consent of Gencovery SAS.

+# Declare new version

+To declare a new version of the DB, see prepare_db.sh script.